 - Playability and feel – Playability is the biggest reason why I personally avoid scalloped fretboards.
 You need to develop an extra light touch, and change your technique slightly to compensate for not pressing to deep.
 Chords are especially hard to get used to playing, even simple open chords, as it is difficult to keep one note in tune.
 It is easy to press deep and sharpen the note you are playing, making the song sound out of key (as fretted notes can be easily pressed to hard).
 Overall, learning the guitar is challenging enough and realistically I think the average player should concentrate on removing barriers rather than adding them.

 If you scallop your fretboard it will affect the tone by adding a slight airiness to the tone.
 This is because it has more space to vibrate instead of vibrating next to a solid wooden wall.

 Furthermore, it can make the sound slightly more precise as it cuts well when playing alongside other instruments.
 Furthermore, if you remove too much wood away it can make the tone sound worse, making the tone sound thin and scrappy.

 Anyone can scallop his or her frets; however, I would say this is not for the faint-hearted.

 The process of doing this requires removing the wood from the fret with a file with the aim of creating a deeper ridge under the fret.
 This affects the playability and makes the overall playing harder.
 You will be stuck with this forever and it can be challenging if you are looking to do some home recordings.

-On the up side, it is really good to the experiment with.
+On the upside, it is really good to experiment with.
 So, if you have a spare guitar laying around that you don’t mind defacing then it can be fun.

-If you insist in taking that risk then the good news is that there are good luthiers out there who do scalloping and give exceptionally good results.
+If you insist on taking that risk then the good news is that there are good luthiers out there who do scalloping and give exceptionally good results.